 If the answer is “yes” to any of these questions, then credit counseling (with or without a debt management plan—often referred to as a DMP) could give you an easy-to-understand overview of your debt as well as a structured, effective method for putting that debt behind you.

 If the answer to one or more of these questions is “no”, then credit counseling may not be the best answer for paying off your debt.
 Check out our in-depth debt management guide to see what other options you have to choose from, including debt settlement, which is what Freedom Debt Relief has been offering to consumers since 2002.

 How Consumer Credit Counseling Works

 It’s important to understand that credit counseling, unlike debt settlement (also referred to as debt negotiation or debt resolution), does not reduce your principal balance—you will still owe the full amount of your debt.
 With credit counseling, you will get advice on how to manage your money, ideas and solutions that could help fix your current financial problems, and a personalized plan to help you budget and deal with your debt effectively.
 A credit counselor can also help you create a payment plan on your debts that you can afford.

 Part of the value of credit counseling is that it helps teach you better financial habits so that you can solve your debt problem now, and hopefully prevent yourself from getting back into debt again in the future.

 Additionally, through credit counseling, you can enroll in a debt management plan (DMP), which comes at an additional cost.
-However, some people prefer this option because it lets them focus on one payment per month with only one interest rate.
+However, some people prefer this option because it lets them focus on one payment per month.